 10.1.
 The proponents must submit their proposals before the closing date set in the item 6 of this Call.
 No proposal will be accepted after the closing date for submission, nor will any addendum or explanation be accepted, unless those explicitly and formally requested by FAPESP or the NSF.

 10.2.
-The proposal submitted by the State of São Paulo PI to FAPESP (including the documents of his/her US collaborator) shall be sent to FAPESP in printed copy to the following address:
+The proposal submitted by the State of São Paulo PI to FAPESP (including the documents of his/her US collaborator) shall be sent to FAPESP via SAGe platform (SAGe instructions will soon be available).

 10.3.
 U.S. proposals should be submitted via FastLane (www.fastlane.nsf.gov/jsp/homepage/proposals.jsp).

 10.4.
 Compliance with these requirements is critical in determining the relevant proposal processing guidelines.
 Failure in submitting all these information may delay processing.

 11. Proposal Processing, Review Information Criteria and procedures:

 The US-São Paulo Collaborative Research Projects will be reviewed by NSF in accordance with NSF policies and procedures as described below.
 Proposals will be shared with FAPESP during the review process.
 NSF will solicit suggestions for appropriate external reviewers from FAPESP, but will independently manage the review of proposals in accordance with its policies and procedures.
 Coordinated support will be arranged for successful proposals by the participating organizations with NSF funding the US participants and FAPESP funding São Paulo participants through each agency's standard award process.